 Notes:

 - Appropriate dress is required for a visit to palaces and temples.
-Shorts, mini-skirts, tight fitting trousers, sleeveless shirts or vests, and sandals are NOT allowed.
+Shorts, mini-skirts, tight-fitting trousers, sleeveless shirts or vests, and sandals are NOT allowed.

-- Grand Palace consists of three parts:
+- The Grand Palace consists of three parts:

-The Temple, the main grounds will be open every day year-round from 08.30 - 15.30 hr
+The Temple: The main grounds will be open every day year-round from 08:30-15:30.

 Here is a selection of products that may also fit the needs of your client.